 To prevent an IRS audit, it’s important you do your due diligence to prepare and file your individual tax return accurately.
 At Community Tax, we provide tax audit help so you don’t have to go through this complicated process alone.
 Our tax audit representation is second-to-none, and we’ll ensure you navigate these challenging waters with ease and a positive outcome.

 Hiring a professional tax audit representative can help you handle the paperwork that comes with an IRS audit.
 Community Tax’s team of tax professionals are here to help you resolve your tax situation.
-Call toll-free at (888) 684-5798 or chat live with one of our online representatives to get started today.
+Contact us today or chat live with one of our online representatives to get started today.